-- bounds (tuple) Give the coordinate range for the radial axis. - shape (tuple) The number of support points for the radial axis - periodic (tuple[bool]) - represents the region chosen by bounds classmethod from\state(state)
+- bounds (tuple) Give the coordinate range for the radial axis. - shape (tuple) The number of support points for the radial axis - periodic(tuple[bool]) - represents the region chosen by bounds state (dict) - The state from which the grid is reconstructed.